Funding Your Chair

 NHS Wheelchair Services are run by local health authorities.
 They allocate funds to the Wheelchair Service and Primary Care Trusts who are responsible for providing the service itself.
 Because each local authority runs the service independently it can vary between locations.

-Once referred, you will be assessed for equipment by the services and this can be provided in two main ways:
+You will be assessed for equipment by the services and this can be provided in two main ways:

 A standard manual or powered wheelchair supplied free of charge that meets the users basic mobility needs.
 The wheelchair remains the property of the NHS and is eligible for free maintenance from the local wheelchair service contractor appointed to run the maintenance and repair service.